Sourdough discard recipes

 How much levain is in sourdough bread?

 The percentage of levain to total flour can change from recipe to recipe.
-A typical levain percentage for my formulas range from 6% to 30% levain in my final dough.
+A typical levain percentage for my formulas ranges from 6% to 30% levain in my final dough.
 But you can undoubtedly have values outside this range.
 The amount I use depends on the overall formula and its ingredients.

 Note that the levain percentage in a bread formula differs from the prefermented flour percentage.
 See my post on baker’s percentages for more.